Gunner92/ts-mui-nextjs-starter/content/pages/index.md

-          Our app provides personalized tips to help you quickly adjust to new time zones.By optimizing your melatonin usage, sunlight exposure, and caffeine intake, you can minimize the effects of jet lag.
+          Our app provides personalized tips to help you quickly adjust to new time zones.you can minimize the effects of jet lag.
         image:
           type: Image
           url: >-